toha87/EWU-CSCD371-2018-Fall/Assignment4/GradingNotes.md

 ### 22. Should all projects be of `OutputType` "Exe"?

 No, doing so will force you to have a `Main` method even though main doesn't have any code.
 For projects that are only defining an API and not actually needing a start, use a Library project instaed.

+### 23. Is it okay to have a readonly property that is only set with a field initializer or a constant value?

+No, if the value is always the same constant (hard coded) value, then you may as well declare the property as a constant.